MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/push-notifications/azure.md

 The `userInfo` dictionary contains the `aps` key, whose value is the `alert` dictionary with the remaining notification data.
 This dictionary is retrieved, with the `string` notification message being displayed in a dialog box.

 > [!NOTE]
-> **Note**: If an application isn't running when a push notification arrives, the application will be launched but the `DidReceiveRemoteNotification` method won't process the notification.
+> If an application isn't running when a push notification arrives, the application will be launched but the `DidReceiveRemoteNotification` method won't process the notification.
 Instead, get the notification payload and respond appropriately from the `WillFinishLaunching` or `FinishedLaunching` overrides.

 For more information about APNS, see [Push Notifications in iOS](~/ios/platform/user-notifications/deprecated/remote-notifications-in-ios.md).